gonaumov/sexGangstersBizBot/README.md

  This repository contains a bot for the game sexgangsters, located at http://sexgangsters.com.
-I wrote this bot just for my own fun and I submit as is.
-Anyone who decides to use it use it at your own risk.
+I wrote this bot just for my own fun and I submited it as it is.
+Anyone who decides to use it, do it at his own risk.

  The bot was developed as a firefox add-on and is absolutely clean and safe for the end user.
 The bot automatically collects revenue from business and works seamlessly